mike-stetsenko/zxing-lib-extended/README.md

 Please note: This does not contain enough (any more) to work as the normal ZXing application on it's own.
 Resources are missing and it will look crap.
 (The CaptureActivity and other stuff is to be removed when I get round to doing it).

-## Fixed

-* missed only landscape mode
-* fixed right place ViewfinderView on the screen

-## Why?

-For my coursework, I have an Android app that uses barcode scanning but I want to make it seamless where I scan an item then an ID card without leaving the app.

 ## Setup

 Once cloned, you will need to deploy it via Maven.
 This is done by running `mvn clean install`.